Summer Institute Faculty

 Sean J. Griffith

 Professor Griffith is the T.J.
 Maloney Chair in Business Law and Director of the Corporate Law Center at Fordham Law School.
 He has taught at the University of Connecticut School of Law, the University of Pennsylvania Law School, and the University of Aix-Marseilles.
-Professor Griffith worked as an associate in the corporate department of Wachtell, Lipton, Rosen & Katz in New York, focusing on public company mergers and acquisitions.
+He worked as an associate in the corporate department of Wachtell, Lipton, Rosen & Katz in New York, focusing on public company mergers and acquisitions.
 Professor Griffith has written widely on issues related to corporate and securities law.
 He is a graduate of Sarah Lawrence College and Harvard Law School, where he was the John M. Olin Fellow in Law and Economics and Editor of the Harvard Law Review.
 Professor Griffith was named Teacher of the year in 2009.
-Professor Griffith recently co-authored a book, Ensuring Corporate Misconduct (The University of Chicago Press).
+He recently co-authored a book, Ensuring Corporate Misconduct (The University of Chicago Press).

 Please click here to view Professor Griffith's full profile.

 Jose Luis Guerra

 Mr. Guerra is a graduate of Universidad Anahuac in Mexico City, and holds a J.D. and an M.B.A. from Northwestern University.
 He is licensed to practice law in both the U.S. and Mexico.
 He was an associate in the mergers and acquisitions department at the law firm Cravath, Swaine, and Moore, where he was later in the Latin American practice group.
 He has served as in-house counsel for Mitsui & Co.
 (USA), Inc., a large Japanese multinational trading company, and as the Vice President in the Legal and Compliance Department at Credit Suisse in New York City.
 Currently, Mr. Guerra is Assistant General Counsel at JP Morgan Chase.

 Please click here to view Mr. Guerra's full profile.